yelloworangecc/VideoCap/README.md

 # Make Installer

-1. make sure the project is built and KnSMicroScope.exe exists at build\Release\
+1. make sure the project is built and VideoCap.exe exists at build\Release\
-2. run make_installer.bat, then a 7z sfx installer "knsmicroscope_installer.exe" will be create at project root
+2. run make_installer.bat, then a 7z sfx installer "videocap_installer.exe" will be create at project root